1 October 2024: A new Galaxy, pair of Double Stars, Nebula and Picture of the Month. Scroll down to take a look.

 Mike Swan's excellent Atlas of Open Star Clusters is now available as a single spiral-bound volume.
 This has a few additions over his earlier volumes 1 and 2, which as still available.

-Owen has a new book out based on his long running Galaxy of the Month column.
-He's added new information and updated his older work.
-It also contains detailed finder charts.
+Owen has a book out based on his Galaxy of the Month column which adds new information and detailed finder charts.

 Issue 193 of The Deep-Sky Observer (DSO) is now available.